For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 You can also create a transaction manually using the API, then pass this to Paddle.js.

-1. You create a transaction using the API or Dashboard.
+1. You create a transaction using the API or the Paddle dashboard.

 2. Pass transaction to Paddle.js using HTML data attributes or Paddle.Checkout.open().